Constructing families of moderate-rank elliptic curves over number fields: The Construction

-where $N(\p) = | \OK / \p |$ and $a_t(\p) = N(\p) + 1 - \#\mathcal{E}(\OK / \p)$.
+where $N(\p) = | \OK / \p |$ and $a_t(\p) = N(\p) + 1 - \#\mathcal{E}_t(\OK / \p)$.
 Nagao \cite{Na2} conjectured that these sums are related to the rank of the family of elliptic curves.
-Rosen and Silverman proved his conjecture when $\mathcal{E}$ is a rational elliptic surface.
-Specifically, whenever Tate's conjecture holds (which is known for rational surfaces) we have
+Rosen and Silverman proved this conjecture when $\mathcal{E}$ is a rational elliptic surface \cite{RoSi}.
+Specifically, whenever Tate's conjecture holds (which is known for $K3$ surfaces over certain fields \cite{Sr}) we have

 Below we study certain carefully chosen families where we are able to prove that $A_\mathcal{E}(\p) = -6$ for almost all primes $\p$, thus proving these families have rank 6.
 To calculate the limit \eqref{eq:rosensilvermanthm}, we appeal to the Landau Prime Ideal Theorem, a generalization of the Prime Number Theorem.